devaygun/workouts-tracking-app/README.md

 # Aygun - Workout Tracking

 ## Introduction
-A simple and effective workouts tracking app, built using the MEVN stack (Mongo, Express, Vue3 & Node)
+A simple and effective workouts tracking app, built using the MEVN stack (Mongo, Express, Vue3 & Node) and TailwindCSS.

 Made for educational purposes and own consumption to end inefficient usage of the iOS Notes app.